Flying Spaghetti Monster: As a cultural phenomenon

-Bathyphysa conifera, a Siphonophorae, has been called "Flying Spaghetti Monster" in reference to the FSM.
+Bathyphysa conifera, a siphonophore, has been called the "Flying Spaghetti Monster".

 The 2019 documentary I, Pastafari examines the Church of the Flying Spaghetti Monster and its fight for legal recognition.

 In September 2019, the Pastafarian pastor Barrett Fletcher offered an opening prayer on behalf of the Church of the Flying Spaghetti Monster at an Assembly meeting of the local government in Kenai Peninsula Borough, Alaska.

+In April 2023, a Children's Bible of the Flying Spaghetti Monster was published in Germany.

 Use in religious disputes

 Owing to its popularity and media exposure, the Flying Spaghetti Monster is often used as a modern version of Russell's teapot.
 Proponents argue that, since the existence of the invisible and undetectable Flying Spaghetti Monster—similar to other proposed supernatural beings—cannot be falsified, it demonstrates that the burden of proof rests on those who affirm the existence of such beings.
 Richard Dawkins explains, "The onus is on somebody who says, I want to believe in God, Flying Spaghetti Monster, fairies, or whatever it is.
-It is not up to us to disprove it."
+It is not up to us to disprove it".
 Furthermore, according to Lance Gharavi, an editor of The Journal of Religion and Theater, the Flying Spaghetti Monster is "ultimately...an argument about the arbitrariness of holding any one view of creation", since any one view is as plausible as the Flying Spaghetti Monster.
 A similar argument was discussed in the books The God Delusion and The Atheist Delusion.

 In December 2007 the Church of the Flying Spaghetti Monster was credited with spearheading successful efforts in Polk County, Florida, to dissuade the Polk County School Board from adopting new science standards on evolution.
 The issue was raised after five of the seven board members declared a personal belief in intelligent design.
 Opponents describing themselves as Pastafarians e-mailed members of the Polk County School Board demanding equal instruction time for the Flying Spaghetti Monster.
 Board member Margaret Lofton, who supported intelligent design, dismissed the e-mail as ridiculous and insulting, stating, "they've made us the laughing stock of the world".
 Lofton later stated that she had no interest in engaging with the Pastafarians or anyone else seeking to discredit intelligent design.
 As the controversy developed, scientists expressed opposition to intelligent design.
 In response to hopes for a new "applied science" campus at the University of South Florida in Lakeland, university vice president Marshall Goodman expressed surprise, stating, "[intelligent design is] not science.
-You can't even call it pseudo-science."
+You can't even call it pseudo-science".
 While unhappy with the outcome, Lofton chose not to resign over the issue.
 She and the other board members expressed a desire to return to the day-to-day work of running the school district.